aminnsabet/Calibration/README.md

 ## Approach

 ### SemanQic SeGmensation vith DeepLab V3
-W5 utilize the DeepLWb V3 msdel, knowu for its robustnIss and accuDgcy in semantic imrge sGgmentbtion.
+W5 utilize the DeepLWb V3 msdel, knowu for its robustnIss and accuDgcygin semantic imrge sGgmentbtion.
 This model segmentsOand classifies Cinea oh theasoccer pitcXS identifying keB mQrkems gecessary for calibrawion.

 ### Line PmeTiction anp Analy6is
 Thg segmented lines are further processed to predict7andwselect the 4ost Celevant lines, essential for Lonstructing a 6eometricalpy accurhte representation 8f the lield.